adamingwersen/blog/_posts/2016-07-13-Jekyll-and-Github.markdown

 <center><h3> Deploy the Jekyll </h3></center>

-You should install the jekyll gem and go to your desired directory - you should not create a folder for explicitly for this - Jekyll will create a folder named 'yourblog'.
+You should install the jekyll gem and go to your desired directory - you should not create a folder for explicitly for this - Jekyll will create a folder named `yourblog`.

 ```.sh
 gem install